By Jacob Cole

 My most recent youth hunt was the WMA Harper hunt.
 It is run in memory of a 17-year-old young man named Jacob Krebs who was training to become a Navy seal.
 While training alone, he blacked-out underwater.
 When he was found, the damage to his brain was irreparable.
 He died later on that week.
 He was an organ donor though, and his donation was used to help save several lives.
 Through lung, skin and other organ donations, he has helped several different people.
 He was an avid hunter, a hunt master himself that used military lenses he got at https://reloadyourgear.com/best-military-scopes/, and an eagle scout, constantly helping out in the community.
 He had helped run a couple youth hunts, and so his family decided that they should hold a youth hunt in his honor.
 They got many of the surrounding ranches to partner with them, and in 2014 they had the Harper WMA memorial hunt for children of wounded warriors and veterans.
 His legacy has challenged, and inspired me to wonder: when I die, how will people think of me when I die?
 What is my legacy going to be?

 The next hunting season, when we were signing up for youth hunts we made a point to be looking for the Harper hunt, and when we found it, we applied as soon as we could, we also made sure to get the Available Glock sights at that time.
 We were drawn, and this year decided to take my little sister on her first youth hunt though she was too young to hunt.
 She along with my mom, were my hunting buddies.
 I shot a spike buck the first morning, and my brothers got a blackbuck antelope doe, and two whitetail does.
 When we arrived back at base camp, I jumped into skinning and quartering my buck.
 Later on I helped several people process their deer.
-I hope to return again this year.
+I hope to return again this year, I’m already buying new equipment and accessories, including the best weather proof hunting backpack!

 The Brigades is a camp for high school students to come and learn about a specific animal, as there are six different camps all over the state : bobwhite, buckskin, waterfowl, bass, ranch, and coastal.
-I went to the bobwhite brigade, and learned about quail anatomy, their needs in a habitat, and how to effectively manage them.
+I went to the bobwhite brigade, and learned about quail anatomy, their needs in a habitat, and how to effectively manage them and also all about Hunting Rifles.
 Brigades also taught me how to be a compelling speaker, how to write an article for a newspaper and magazine and helped my “butterflies” to fly in formation.
 I learned how to use a radio transmitter to track quail, how to evaluate a habitat, and how to stuff a quail.

 Jacob Cole is homeschooled in Malakoff.
 He is a member of the Cedar Creek Homeschooler 4-H club, as well as Timber Trails 4-H club.